wrandall22/robbyronk.github.com/ntier.md

 Our team has been talking about this and I thought it deserved some more thought and writing down.

 ## The Layers
-Each of the layers should have strictly defined interfaces.
-Each layer can then be programmed "towards" that interface.
+Each of the layers should have strictly defined interfaces and should only interact with the adjacent layers.
-In theory, each layer could be owned by a different person.
-More theory, every layer could be a separate project.
-The front-end could use bower to get updated layers and the back-end could use a Maven parent project.

 From user down:
 - Front End